Gizra/message/README.md

 Auto-purging
 ============
-Message supports deleteion on Cron of messages according to quota and age definition.
+Message supports deletion on Cron of messages according to quota and age definition.

 * Global purging definition